The Centre for Philosophy and Critical Thought, Goldsmiths University of London

 Our working premise is that by virtue of having our data mined and colluding with the training of models with or without remuneration or consent, **we are all data workers in the age of AI**.
 Anyone who is a data worker in this sense is invited to participate.

-There are three ways in to be a part of this assembly:
+There are three ways to be a part of this assembly:

 (i) We invite you to contribute short (10 minute) position papers falling within one of the domains above.
 We welcome and value ‘non-academic’ contributions such as local case studies, reflections on personal experience, reports from activists, amongst others.
 We especially encourage submissions from underrepresented voices.
 In order to maximize accessibility, papers will be precirculated and panel speakers will present them briefly, followed by discussion.
 Papers have the option of being published on our blog.